Atrium Health Cabarrus

 This position is Sign-on Bonus eligible.
 Experienced RNs are eligible for a bonus up to $20,000 for Full Time positions and up to $10,000 for Part Time positions based on experience.
 In addition to the sign-on bonus, new teammates at Atrium Health are eligible for robust benefits packages, paid time off, and a Career Advancement Ladder.

 Atrium Health Cabarrus is a regional 457-bed, not-for-profit hospital in Concord, NC.
 More than 4,200 hospital employees provide services through an extensive inpatient and outpatient network, including Jeff Gordon Children's Center, Hayes Family Center and Batte Cancer Center, part of Atrium Health Levine Cancer Institute.
-Our Intensive Care Unit is a 40-bed unit.
+Our Internal Medicine Department is a 44 Bed Unit.

 The RN Clinical Nurse I provides professional nursing care through skillful assessment, diagnosis, outcomes identification, planning, implementation, and evaluation in accordance with facility or department policies procedures, and/or protocols under the supervision of the nursing leader.
 Assists in maintaining a safe work environment and performs all related job responsibilities in a safe manner.
 Maintains clinical and professional competency as appropriate to the population of patients served.